 5.2.a.
 Scope of the complete standard: This standard defines the physical layer (PHY) and medium access control (MAC) sublayer specifications for low-data-rate wireless connectivity with fixed, portable, and moving devices with no battery or very limited battery consumption requirements.
 In addition, the standard provides modes that allow for precision ranging.
 PHYs are defined for devices operating various license-free bands in a variety of geographic regions.

 5.2.b.
-Scope of the project: This corrigendum addresses a significant error found in approved IEEE Std 802.15.4-2020 in the SUN OFDM PHY PHR.
+Scope of the project: This corrigendum addresses significant errors found in IEEE Std 802.15.4-2020 and its amendments.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No

-5.4 Purpose: This document will not include a purpose clause.The standard provides for ultra low complexity, ultra low cost, ultra low power consumption, and low data rate wireless connectivity among inexpensive devices especially targeting the communications requirements of what is now commonly referred to as the Internet of Things.
+5.4 Purpose: The standard provides for ultra low complexity, ultra low cost, ultra low power consumption, and low data rate wireless connectivity among inexpensive devices especially targeting the communications requirements of what is now commonly referred to as the Internet of Things.
 In addition, some of the alternate PHYs provides precision ranging capability that is accurate to one meter.
 Multiple PHYs are defined to support a variety of frequency bands.

 5.5 Need for the Project: This correction is needed to maintain backward compatibility to the millions of currently installed devices implemented to previous versions of the standard.

-5.6 Stakeholders for the Standard: Wireless semiconductor vendors, and consortiums/standards development organizations such as ZigBee, Thread, WiSUN, W-HART, ISA100, 6tisch, 6lo, ETSI (TS 102 887-1), TIA (TR51), Wireshark
+5.6 Stakeholders for the Standard: Wireless semiconductor vendors, and consortiums/standards development organizations such as Connectivity Standards Alliance (CSA, formally known as Zigbee), Thread Group, Wi-SUN Alliance, Wireless- Highway Addressable Remote Transducer Protocol (W-HART), International Society of Automation (ISA)100, Internet Engineering Task Force (IETF) 6tisch, IETF 6lo, European Telecommunications Standards Institute (ETSI) TS 102 887-1, Telecommunications Industry Association (TIA) TR51, and Wireshark

 Intellectual Property